-Radionuclide No evidence (NEv) No evidence (NEv) No evidence (NEv) contamination Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence.
-Introduction of other substances Not Assessed (NA) Not assessed (NA) Not assessed (NA) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR This pressure is Not assessed .
-De-oxygenation High High Not sensitive Q: High A: Low C: Medium Q: High A: High C: High Q: High A: Low C: Medium found for the key characterizing species within the biotope.
+No evidence (NEv)

+No evidence (NEv)

+No evidence (NEv)

+No evidence.

+Introduction of other substances

+Not Assessed (NA) Q: NR A: NR C: NR

+This pressure is Not assessed.

+De-oxygenation

+Q: High A: Low C: Medium

+Not sensitive

+Q: High A: Low C: Medium

+Specific information concerning oxygen consumption and reduced oxygen tolerances were not found for the key characterizing species within the biotope.
 It is likely that as this biotope occurs in areas that are shallow and tidally flushed that re-oxygenation is likely, limiting the effects of any de-oxygenation events.
-However, this may mean that the speice spresent have little exposure to low oxygen and may be sensitive to this pressure.
+However, this may mean that the speices present have little exposure to low oxygen and may be sensitive to this pressure.
 Balanus crenatus, however, respires anaerobically so it can withstand some decrease in oxygen levels.
 When placed in wet nitrogen, where oxygen stress is maximal and desiccation stress is minimal, Balanus crenatus has a mean survival time of 3.2 days (Barnes et al., 1963) and this species is considered to be 'Not sensitive' to this pressure.